centreon/centreon-documentation/en/installation/installation-of-centreon-ha/installation-2-nodes.md

 ### Kernel network tuning

-In order to improve the cluster reliability, and since *Centreon HA* only supports IPv4, we recommend to apply the following kernel settings all your Centreon servers (including pollers):
+In order to improve the cluster reliability, and since *Centreon HA* only supports IPv4, we recommend to apply the following kernel settings to all your Centreon servers (including pollers):

 <!--DOCUSAURUS_CODE_TABS-->